 In 2012, Travis founded his own event, Red Bull Supernatural.
 The competition combines freeriding in natural terrain with freestyle tricks to create an event that favours the all-round rider.
 Jumps are created in the summer so that they become part of the mountain when the snow falls in the winter.
 The event was a huge success in 2012, and returned as the renamed Red Bull Ultra Natural in 2013.

-Red Bull Ultra Natural is due to reconvene in 2015 and this year, Red Bull will work with Travis to scout new backcountry zones and ensure the event comes back bigger, better and badder than ever!
+Red Bull Ultra Natural is due to reconvene in the near future.
+In the meantime, Red Bull will work with Travis to scout new backcountry zones and ensure the event comes back bigger, better and badder than ever!
 Travis is also busy filming his much-anticipated follow-up to The Art of Flight, with the new multi-year movie shot in 4K ultra high-definition.Read more